aksommerville/fullmoon4/README.md

 ### May

+- [x] Panda's fireballs are inadvertently participating in Thing Pong.
 - [ ] Chromeless package for itch.io
 - - Actually, let's dechromify the whole thing.
 All options, links, whatever, put in some extra popup menu.
 Click to open?
 - - [x] Simulate and mitigate vertical scrolling.